 - Aquaculture Reform (Repeals and Transitional Provisions) Act 2004

 - Māori Commercial Aquaculture Claims Settlement Act 2004.

 Prior to this, under the Aquaculture Reform Act, farmers could apply to set up new farms only in aquaculture management areas (AMAs) established by councils.
 AMAs were introduced as a management tool, but were found to complicate and delay approvals for new aquaculture.
 The 2011 changes simplified the approval process by removing the need for AMAs.

 Māori commercial aquaculture claims settlement

 The Māori Commercial Aquaculture Claims Settlement Act 2004 allowed for settlement of Māori claims to commercial aquaculture by allocating 20% of AMAs.
 Since the need for AMAs was removed from aquaculture legislation in 2011, settlement has instead been done through regional agreements.

-MPI works under the Biosecurity Act 1993, to reduce the risk of harmful pests and diseases getting into New Zealand – including our waters.
-The Act also gives MPI powers to deal with harmful organisms that manage to get into New Zealand.
+Biosecurity New Zealand works under the Biosecurity Act 1993, to reduce the risk of harmful pests and diseases getting into New Zealand – including our waters.
+The Act also gives powers to deal with harmful organisms that manage to get into New Zealand.

 Find out about: